IÉ 2600 Class

-The 2600 Class is a type of Diesel Multiple Unit operated on the Irish railway network by Iarnród Éireann, used mainly for short-haul Commuter services.
-They sometimes operate Cork to Dublin services in case an InterCity unit is not available.
+The 2600 Class is a type of diesel multiple unit operated on the Irish railway network by Iarnród Éireann, used mainly for short-haul Commuter services.
 At present the entire class is based in Cork, and is used on local services to Mallow, Midleton, Cobh and on token services to Tralee.
-A hybrid unit was based in Limerick until it was withdrawn in 2012 and is now stored in Cork.
+A hybrid unit was based in Limerick until it was withdrawn in 2012 and was stored in Cork before being scrapped in 2025.

 Description

-The 2600 Class were the first modern set of diesel railcars purchased by Iarnród Éireann, who for several years had only run multiple units on the electrified DART service.
-A total of seventeen individual railcars were constructed by the Tokyu Car Corporation in Japan and delivered between 1993 and 1994 for use on the commuter service between Dublin and Kildare.
-The stock were the first rolling stock to be delivered in Arrow livery, initially used to refer solely to the Dublin-Kildare commuter service upon which they were deployed, although they were rebranded in 2003 to the new Commuter livery.
+The 2600 Class were the first set of diesel railcars purchased by Iarnród Éireann, which had for several years only run multiple units on the electrified DART service.
+A IR£19.5 million (around €47M in 2023) order for a total of seventeen railcars was constructed by the Tokyu Car Corporation in Japan in 1993 and arrived in Dublin on 14 February 1994 for use on the commuter service between Dublin and Kildare.
+This marked the first occasion a Japanese train fleet had been used in Europe.
+The stock were the first rolling stock to be delivered in Arrow livery, initially used to refer solely to the Dublin-Kildare commuter service upon which they were deployed, although they were rebranded in the 2000s to the new Commuter livery.
 They were the very last Iarnród Éireann rolling stock to be shipped with the firm's original IR logo, though this was replaced with the IÉ version shortly after the trains entered service.
-The simplistic nature of its on board services and the fact the windows can be opened and closed has led to it developing the nickname the cattle car.